Cryptveil/FreeCodeCamp/Web Design/README.md

+# This is the main folder for the Responsive Web Design course on FreeCodeCamp

 I've renamed all the folders because keeping them with the full name was a bad idea.

 Also, projects I've built alone are located in the "Certification Projects"